Makuo12/metal/main.md

 ### Low Transaction Fees

-Our devices process payments at a fraction of the cost of traditional POS terminals.
-Transaction fees are as low as **₦45**, reducing the burden on both small and large businesses.
+Our devices process payments at a fraction of the cost of traditional POS terminals because it is based on NIBSS Instant payment technology.
+Transaction fees are as low as **₦20**, reducing the burden on both small and large businesses.
 This enables greater profitability and financial inclusion for merchants.

 ### Global Reach